Keep an eye out for warning signs and reduce your vulnerability with a few simple tips.

 For more information on IRS tax return fraud and prevention methods, visit irs.gov.

-This content was created by EverSafe.
+This resource includes content created by EverSafe.
 Raymond James is not affiliated with EverSafe.